 The ElastiCube Manager is a visual environment in which you create ElastiCubes.
-The ElastiCube Manager is available online or locally on the desktop where Sisense is installed.
+The ElastiCube Manager is available online in the Data page or locally on the desktop where Sisense is installed.
 The ElastiCube Manager enables you to structure and import multiple data sources, create relationships between data, and perform ETL (Extract, Transform, and Load) processes to prepare data for analysis and visualization.
 For more information, see ElastiCube Manager.

 The ElastiCube Server is installed locally on your computer and enables access to ElastiCubes.
 Both the Sisense Web Application and the ElastiCube Manager query the ElastiCube Server and receive results.